 Additionally, with replication interoperability between other members of the Fujitsu DX family, ETERNUS DX systems enable the deployment of smaller systems at remote and branch office systems that are able to replicate to centralized Fujitsu DX enterprise data-center systems.

 Evaluator Group product review methodology “EvaluScale” assesses each product within a specific technology area.
 The definitions of the criteria and explanations of how products are reviewed can be found in the .
 Download the product brief now to view the Evaluscale for this product.

 Fujitsu ETERNUS DX is a family of enterprise systems with highly resilient block storage and some mid-tier and entry models also supporting file access.
-The DX systems are currently at the S3 generation representing the hardware and software generation.
-A full suite of advanced features are also available with the exception of tiering of LUNs to clouds/object storage.
+The DX systems are currently at the S5 generation representing the hardware and software generation.
+A full suite of advanced features is also available with the exception of tiering LUNs to clouds/object storage.

-Even though the systems have very similar architecture and execute relatively the same base software, Fujitsu offers only the high-end systems as scale-out.
+Even though the systems have very similar architecture and execute relatively the same base software, Fujitsu offers only the high-end systems as scale-out and limited scaling to four controllers in their top-end midrange system the DX900.
 Other models in mid-tier and entry level are very traditional dual controller systems.
 We would think that delivering scale-out in the mid-tier as being a competitive offering that Fujitsu could deliver.
 For the largest system, the DX8900, the scaling to 24 controllers for block storage makes this one of the largest systems and should be a consideration for many customers.

 Evaluator Group believes the resiliency built into the ETERNUS systems will appeal to many customers where reliability is a critical issue.
 The maturity is represented by the generation and the attention to details in integrity and availability.
 However, few updates have been released or at least there has been little promotion.